 As well as making a choice for God, we also need to do the things that please God.
 St Paul in his letter to the Colossians gives us some tips as to how we can do that.
 He uses a picture of putting on clothes…so as you get dressed each morning, think of what you’ve heard today.
 ‘Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.
 Bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you.
 And over all these virtues put on love, which binds them all together in perfect unity.
 Let the peace of Christ rule in your hearts, since as members of one body you were called to peace.
 And be thankful.’
 (Colossians 3:12-15)

 So, as you put on your socks…think of copying Jesus’ loving forgiving attitude.
-As you put on your shoes…let love guide your life.
+As you put on your trousers …let love guide your life.
 As you put on your jumper… let the peace of Christ protect and rule your heart.
-As you put on your trousers…always be thankful.
+As you put on your shoes …always be thankful.
 As you carry your schoolbag/handbag/ manbag!...keep God’s word in you at all times.
 As you put on your coat…live as one who is called by Jesus to make this world a better place.
 Tiffany, Paul, Sherilee, Georgia and the wider family, we celebrate with you today.
 Amen

-Don’t forget…
+Don’t forget…next Sunday 1st November 10.30am Holy Communion & Memorial Service for All Saints Day.
+Sunday 8th November 10.30am Remembrance Day Service and from 2pm Shine our online worship time for young families

+Thank you for your donations to Bradford North Foodbank Harvest Appeal which has raised £538 (so far!).
+Thank you for your donations to St James Gift Day…there is still time to give!